-Here is a typical day schedule.
-This information is for one of the satellite dishes on a particular day.
-It is not likely repeated every day as it is coordinated with the passing of a particular satellite.
-This is intended to show the extent of the interruptions of the passes on the installation process.
-During the times noted, the satellite dish is in action and cannot be access for installation.
+The following schedule is a typical day for one of the satellite dishes.
+The schedule will change every day because it is coordinated with the passing of a particular satellite.
+This example shows the extent of the interruptions to the installation process that the passes cause.
+During the times noted, the satellite dish is moving and cannot be accessed for installation.
 The movement of the satellite dish must not be hindered in any way.
-Schedules will be provided for the agreed upon time of installation.
+Installation schedules will be provided.